 Fees, Uniforms, and ROTC Texts:

-A lab fee is the only fee associated with participation in the ROTC program.
-Uniforms, text, and other equipment are furnished without charge.
+There are no fees for any classes.
+Uniforms, texts, and other equipment are furnished without charge.
 Students are responsible for and must return all government property issued to them.

 Color Guard: The Gonzaga University Color Guard participates in a variety of school and civic functions where precision drill or presentation of the U.S. flag is appropriate.